starkdg/pyConvnetPhash/README.md

 This repository contains experiments related to this blog post:
 [On Extracting Descriptors](https://starkdg.github.io/posts/concise-image-descriptor)

 Here's a map to the files.
+Locations for files are located at the top of the scripts which will need to be changed.

 ## Utility Scripts